GraderThan/6-8-python-quick/Readme.md

 ## Getting Started With Grader Than:

-Follow these steps to enable your students to have full IDE support for Vex VR.
+You can follow these steps to place this content in your students' workspaces automatically.
+It will appear in the code directory the workspace opens up to by default.

 **Prerequisites:** A [Grader Than Workspace setup](https://docs.graderthan.com/workspace/create/) is required.

 1. Create a `Python Course Content` dependency.
-Refer to these [instructions](https://docs.graderthan.com/workspace/config/#create-a-dependency) for guidance on setting up a dependency.
+Please take a look at these [instructions](https://docs.graderthan.com/workspace/config/#create-a-dependency) for guidance on setting up a dependency.
 2. Use the following script as your install guide for the `Python Course Content` dependency you just created:

    <details>